hgresa/bitcamp_lite/practice_3/self/nft-preview-card-component/README.md

-# Oto's Bootcamp - QR code component solution
+# Oto's Bootcamp - NFT preview card component solution

 This is a solution to the [NFT preview card component coding challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.